Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 00N and 30N - NOAA - Monthly

 | 2025-08-31 | 0.609071 |

 Not for investment purposes.
-Time series and other data released on FetchSeries are not meant for investment purposes or any other financial decision.
-Users should consult professional advice and perform independent analysis before taking any financial risk.
+Any financial data released on FetchSeries are not not supposed to be used for investment purposes or other financial decisions.
+Users should seek professional advice and do their own independent due diligence before pledging money to any investment.

 Series Metadata